Jeff Bezos backs Biden's infrastructure plan, tax hike proposal

-San Francisco: Amazon founder and CEO Jeff Bezos has endorsed US President Joe Biden's infrastructure plan and even a hike in corporate tax rate.
+San Francisco, April 7 (IANS) Amazon founder and CEO Jeff Bezos has endorsed US President Joe Biden's infrastructure plan and even a hike in corporate tax rate.

 Biden last week unveiled an ambitious $2 trillion plan to overhaul the nation's infrastructure and create jobs.